 Letting go of control and choosing to trust were the two most life altering practices I learned.

-Acceptance is the phase where you start making peace with what is.
+Acceptance is the 4th of the phases.
+This is where you start making peace with what is.
 How your body looks, the kinds of foods you desire.
 The decisions you’ve made, the past you have lived.
 What has and hasn’t happened to you, the emotions you feel and struggles you have.
 All of it.

 This phase is the most paradoxically challenging.
 Why should we accept something we hate so much?
 What’s the point in accepting what we do with food if we know it’s completely bonkers?
 Surely wanting our choices to be different will light the rocket under us required to make changes?